lili321456/LMCBench/README.md

 python model_result_stats.py
 ```

+The evaluation of the English data results is performed by 'model_result_stats_eng.py', which follows the same usage methodology as the code used for evaluating the Chinese data results.

 ## Running Experiments for ALCE and LongCite

 The code for `ALCE` and the `LongCite` section is adopted from the original source code.
 We have made the following changes based on the source code：